CELTIC DRUID GODS

 This Celtics film series looks into and brings to life the actual Celtic gods and with them the very possibly true history of these ancient and mysterious times.

 Book of Taliesin (Welsh)

 Ossian Tales (Scottish)

-The Druid religion was going strong in the 1600’s with laws against it in Yorkshire, and the Druid religious wedding ceremony of Handfasting lasted up until 1939 when it was banned in Scotland.
+The Druid religion was still going strong in the 1600’s with laws against it in Yorkshire, and the Druid religious wedding ceremony of Handfasting lasted up until 1939 when it was banned in Scotland.
 As well as the Scottish and English Witch trials, and the Witch trials of Salem, Massachusetts in New England, America.